mlgig/mrsqm/README.md

-# MrSQM: Fast Feature Selection for Time Series Classification with Symbolic Representations
+# MrSQM: Fast Time Series Classification with Symbolic Representations

 MrSQM (Multiple Representations Sequence Miner) is a time series classifier.
 The MrSQM method can quickly extract features from multiple symbolic representations of time series and train a linear classification model with logistic regression.
 The method has four variants with four different feature selection strategies: